Skip to content

 To help them accomplish their goals, utility providers plan to invite landowners to add utility-scale solar farms to their properties.
 If a solar developer approaches you, it’s your decision whether or not to move forward.
 Choosing the right developer is just as important as deciding if you want to contribute to utility-scale solar development in Arizona.
 You don’t want to waste years under contract with a developer ill-equipped for success in the market.

-At NLR Solar, our team is well-versed in solar development projects.
-Not all developers are equal, and we know the pros and cons of different types and ultimately which ones we believe give you the best chance at seeing a project to construction.
+At Scout Land Consultants, our team is well-versed in solar development projects.
+Not all developers are equal, and we know the pros and cons of different types, and ultimately, which ones we believe give you the best chance at seeing a project to construction.

 We would be happy to help you navigate the process, ensuring you partner with the best developer for the job.
 Contact us today for a free evaluation.